sammarth-k/chandralc/README.md

 ##### Analysis:

-- Observation details: Source coordinates, ObsID, total counts, observation time, count rate
+- Observation details:total counts, observation time, count rate (kilosecond, seconds)
+- Source details: coordinates, ObsID, galaxy
 - Cumulative Count plots over time to view net counts over time
 - Lightcurves with custom binning to view data in the form of count rate per bin or net counts per bin over time.
 - Retrieve raw data in the form of a Pandas DataFrame or arrays.
-- Power Spectral Density (PSD) to identify . periodicity and their time periods/frequencies
+- Power Spectral Density (PSD) to identify periodicity and their time periods/frequencies

+#### Machine Learning

+- Predict whether one or more flares occur in a lightcurve or not

 ##### Upcoming features: